loicdescotte/loicdescotte.github.io/_posts/2015-06-19-play-akka-streams-twitter.md

 ### How to transform and merge sources

-As we're merging several Twitter searches, we have in result several sources.
+As we're doing several Twitter searches, we have in result several sources.
 We will use a merge to have a single stream, containing all messages, so we can consume them more easily.

 {% highlight scala %}
 // get an Array of Source from an array of Twitter search queries